BernardTolosajr/mrt-ninja/README.md

 # MRT Ninja
 MRT Ninja is a crowdsourced alerting system for public transit in Philippines.

-The project started as a weekend hack.
+The project is a weekend hack.
 The site is built using Ember.js, node.js, Materialize.css and redis

 ## Contributing